 I’ll cover steps one and two here because that’s the most confusing and difficult for Shopify stores.
-Once the data is into Google, running ads are easy.
+Once the data is in Google, running ads are easy.

 But first, let’s introduce the characters.

-Shopify has a free app called Google Shopping that you’ll want to get started with.
+Shopify has a free app called Google Channel that you’ll want to get started with.